Naomi Canning: Returns

 On 27 April 2020, it was confirmed O'Reilly had reprised the role and she returned on 7 May.
 Naomi comes back to Erinsborough to support her mother following Gary's death.
 O'Reilly told Sarah Ellis of Inside Soap that Kyle contacts Naomi when he becomes worried about Sheila's state of mind, as she has started talking to a bird.
 The actress said that coincidentally Naomi is having some trouble in Los Angeles, where she has been living and working, so she takes it as a sign to leave and return to Erinsborough.
 She also told Ellis, "On one hand, it's food for the soul to be back with her family.
 But on the other hand, Naomi is facing the past, and everyone has their opinion about her.
 She knows she has to work extra hard to prove she's a new person."

 Sheila is initially overjoyed to see her daughter, until she realises that Naomi is back to talk sense into her.
 Naomi also notices the tension between Sheila and Susan, and realises that getting them talking could help Sheila move on.
 O'Reilly commented that Naomi "feels deeply for her mum, but also wants to push her to kick start her life again".
 Naomi locks both women in the Willis house, giving them a chance to talk and let down their guard.
 The character was also revealed to have a connection to series regular Pierce Greyson (Tim Robards).
 O'Reilly said that Naomi and Pierce "have a shared wild past" from their time in Sydney, and she is still attracted to him.

-O'Reilly made a surprise and brief reprisal of her role as Naomi for the serial's finale, broadcast on 28 July 2022.
-O'Reilly appears as Naomi in a video message sent to Toadie, congratulating him on his wedding to Melanie Pearson (Lucinda Cowden).
+O'Reilly made a cameo appearance as Naomi for the serial's then finale, broadcast on 28 July 2022.
+Naomi appears in a video message sent to Toadie, congratulating him on his wedding to Melanie Pearson (Lucinda Cowden).